What is a VPN (Virtual Private Network)?

 What VPNs don’t do

-Quality VPNs can clearly do a lot when it comes to increasing our privacy and anonymity online, but these capabilities highly depend on the VPN service provider and the architecture of its network.
+Quality VPNs can clearly do a lot when it comes to increasing our privacy and anonymity online, but these capabilities depend highly on the VPN service provider and the architecture of its network.
 Additionally, there are things that VPNs simply cannot do, as well as vulnerabilities specific to each.

 What no VPN can do

+Protect your device 100%.
+VPNs can do a lot to protect your data in transit against hacking attempts.
+However, they cannot protect your device from being compromised in the first place.
+If malware or spyware is already on your device, any VPN encryption and proxying cannot guarantee your privacy and security.
 Provide end-to-end encryption on their own.
 Your traffic will be end-to-end encrypted only if your initial connection is encrypted (e.g., through an HTTPS connection).
 VPN tunneled encryption only encrypts your data en route between your device and the VPN server.
 Once on the server, that layer of encryption is removed, revealing where to send your data on the public web.
 Without HTTPS or SSL/TLS encryption first established, your data will be in the clear, fully legible, and exploitable between the VPN server and the destination.

 What Traditional VPNs don’t do